El Paso, TX

 The Montwood restaurant is relatively new and smaller than the original restaurant (so the Magruder restaurant is probably still better for the ambiance because of the hacienda style building and the outdoor patios, etc.).
 There is a question in my mind about which one has better food, and I have not been to the original restaurant recently to make a comparison.

 A second trip to the Montwood location was a little worrisome because the food was not quite up to par compared to the first visit, and they were hosting a large party as is common at the Magruder restaurant but I think this one did not have to staff to really handle it (at least this seemed to be the reason that our service was suffering).
-Since the main focus of this blog is the food, I will say that I think they mostly serve good food and I am leaving a review that reflects this, but the food seems to suffer when they have a large number of customers that stretches the staff thin.
+At this point I cannot really get excited about the food here although I did have very good food on my first visit.

 Chips and Salsa